 small to mid-size business

-owners who don't have the time to handle the day to day HR responsibilities or the expertise and experience to take care of their much needed HR functions.
+owners who don't have the time or expertise to handle the day-to-day HR responsibilities to take care of their much-needed HR functions.

-We can take on your day-to-day HR needs such as job descriptions, creation of policies & procedures, interviewing and offer letters, background checks, agent registrations, on-boarding, employee records management, and more.
+We can take on your day-to-day HR needs such as job descriptions, employee handbooks, creation of policies & procedures, interviewing and offer letters, background checks, agent registrations, on-boarding, employee records management, and more.

 We are a highly organized and detail-oriented team with years of proven success.